 South Texas Suite is a meticulous study of sound and place, but also a product of unexpected circumstance.
 Last October, shortly after the release of her album Heartbreaker of the Year, Rose packed up her boot collection and headed south to play a two-month residency at Austin’s famed Americana bastion, the Continental Club.
 But that November-December engagement went so well, she wound up staying.
 Since then, she’s toured with Sam Outlaw, made her European debut and signed with Thirty Tigers-distributed Six Shooter Records.

-South Texas Suite will be released on January 27th 2017 and will be supported by a month long North American tour, and following that, over two months of performances in Europe, Scandinavia and the UK.
+South Texas Suite was released on January 27th, 2017 and has been supported by a month long North American tour, and currently, over two months of performances in Europe, Scandinavia and the UK.